Manager, Community Organizing

 Kim has a 30-year career that spans the public, private, and nonprofit sectors with a focus on advocacy and nonprofit management.
 She is currently the executive director of Pride Action Tank (PAT), a social justice lab devoted to improving outcomes for LGBTQ communities through a collaborative process of inquiry, advocacy, and action.
 PAT is a project of the AIDS Foundation of Chicago, where Ms. Hunt also serves as an advocacy advisor.
 She is a co-host of a monthly LGBTQ storytelling event, political columnist for a quarterly gay men’s fashion magazine, and a member of various boards and advisory councils.
 Contact Kim at KHunt@aidschicago.org.

-Project Coordinator - Pride Action Tank
+Project Manager - Pride Action Tank

 Jackie has over 20 years’ experience working in the nonprofit community as an administrator and event planner.
 She managed the vendor fair at the 2006 Gay Games in Chicago, and was the volunteer bus coordinator for the 2013 March on Springfield for Marriage Equality.
 Jackie enjoyed the opportunity to help with the organization and logistics at AFC’s 2015 Advocacy Days and is looking forward to assisting with more AFC Policy and Advocacy events.
 Contact Jackie at JThaney@aidschicago.org.